openframe-org/criteria-set-protocol/schemas/README.md

 ## Data
 Requests can be made for the data exclusively, as when the metadata and tree structure is already known, there is no need to retrieve the metadata and tree structure again.
-The data schema is a simple object where the keys are the IDs of the elements in the tree, and the values are the data for the elements.
+The data schema is a simple object containing one required and one optional property:
+- *elements* is a map of element IDs to their data
+- *result?* is the global result, as defined by the [result schema](#schemasresult-optional)

 ## Validation
 There are two types of validation that can be performed on a task tree: **parameter validation** and **data validation**.